 They are also able to recover quickly between rallies and maintain their focus and concentration throughout the match.

 Strategically speaking, advanced players do a far better job than beginners or even intermediate players.
+That is what allows them to compete at a professional level.

 On the feet thinking, which plays a key role during a game, is highly ingrained in their play and they are able to tweak their game plan around depending on the match situation and the opponent in question.